victoire-dnzt/awng-tutorial-victoire-denizot/README.md

 3. Allow teachers to create issues in your project
    1. Go to Settings / General on your project's GitHub page
    2. Scroll down until you find the Features section, and enable the Issues feature
 4. Rename your project so that it clearly identifies you:
    1. Go to Settings/ General on your project's GitHub page
    2. Type the new Repository Name: `awng-tutorial-firstname-lastname`, with *your* name, e.g. `awng-tutorial-john-doe`
    3. Click the "Rename" button

 At this point, you have your own project on GitHub with an appropriate initial content.
 Next, you need to get a **working copy** on your computer:

-1. Follow the instructions of the [*Cloning your forked repository*](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) section of https://docs.github.com/en/get-started/quickstart/fork-a-repo
+1. Follow the instructions of the [*Cloning your forked repository*](https://docs.github.com/en/get-started/quickstart/fork-a-repo#cloning-your-forked-repository) section of <https://docs.github.com/en/get-started/quickstart/fork-a-repo>
 2. Launch VS Code and open the local directory, named `awng-tutorial-firstname-lastname`
 3. In your local project directory, create a virtual environment and install Django (see next section)

 ## Install Django in a virtual environment

-The following commands create a `venv` virtual environment in your local copy of the project.
-Open a terminal in your local directory (it can be VS Code integrated terminal), then:
+The following commands create a `venv` virtual environment in your local copy of the project, and let you install `Django` inside this virtual environment; you will also install the `djlint` tool that VS Code uses to detect some syntax errors.
+Those installs are made with the `pip` command which is part of the Python distribution.

+Open a terminal in your local directory (it can be VS Code integrated terminal), and type the following commands (after the `$` prompt sign); notice the `(venv)` prompt prefix, which indicates when you are in the virtual environment:

 ### On Linux or macOS